-Other information
+Other Information

-The Directors are responsible for the other information.
-The other information comprises the information in Compumedics Limited's annual report for the year ended 30 June 2019, but does not include the financial report and the auditor's report thereon.
+The directors are responsible for the other information.
+The other information comprises the information in the Group's annual report for the year ended 30 June 2020 but does not include the financial report and the auditor's report thereon.